 As a practicing lawyer, Mr. Crystal provides ethics advice to major law firms, represents lawyers in disciplinary matters, serves as an expert witness, and functions as special counsel to investigate and make recommendations on issues of contract law and professional ethics.
 His firm, Crystal & Giannoni-Crystal, LLC, focuses its practice on professional ethics, international transactions and immigration, and business law.
 For information about his firm, see www.cgcfirm.com.
 He and his partner, Francesca Giannoni-Crystal, are cofounders of www.technethics.com, a website devoted to issues of technology and professional ethics.

-Craig provides ethics advice to lawyers, represents lawyers in disciplinary matters, and practices immigration and nationality law at Dobson Law LLC.
+Craig Dobson provides ethics advice to lawyers, represents lawyers in disciplinary matters, and practices immigration and nationality law at Dobson Law LLC.
 He has a Bachelor of Arts in philosophy from Furman University and a Juris Doctor, cum laude, from New England School of Law.
 During law school, he received CALI awards in both the Law and Ethics of Lawyering and International Business Transactions and served as Editor-in-Chief of the New England Journal of International and Comparative Law.
 He previously served as Georgia UPL Liaison for the American Immigration Lawyers Association’s (AILA) Georgia-Alabama Chapter and was appointed by the Supreme Court of Georgia to serve as Chairperson of the District 1 UPL Committee for the State Bar of Georgia from 2014 to 2017.
-He is currently Chair of AILA’s National Ethics Committee and also a member of the Association of Professional Responsibility’s (APRL) Cross-Border Practice Subcommittee, which is working on proposed amendments to current ABA multi-jurisdictional practice rules.
-Additionally, he is a member of New York City Bar Association’s Mindfulness & Wellbeing in Law Committee, AILA’s new lawyer well-being committee, and is Co-chair of the Law Practice Management Committee for AILA New York.
-Craig is also the APRL liaison to the ABA Standing Committee on Public Protection in the Provision of Legal Services.
+He is currently Chair of AILA’s National Ethics Committee and is Co-chair AILA New York’s Ethics Committee.
+He is also a member of the Association of Professional Responsibility’s (APRL) Cross-Border Practice Subcommittee, which is working on proposed amendments to current ABA multi-jurisdictional practice rules.
+Additionally, he is a member of the New York City Bar Association’s Mindfulness & Wellbeing in Law Committee and AILA’s new lawyer well-being committee.
 In October 2017, he became one of the first National Board-Certified Health & Wellness Coaches.